Noba Privacy Notice

 - Date of birth

-We use this information for risk management purposes (i.e. to verify a user’s identity and prevent fraud) and to comply with laws and regulations, including those applicable to financial services institutions and/or our third-party service providers which require such information.
+We use this information for risk management purposes (i.e. to verify a user’s identity and prevent fraud) and to comply with laws and regulations.
 We may also obtain information about our users from third parties that provide identity verification and fraud prevention services.

 3. Additional Collection